1,000+ Opportunities

 New York , NY 10165 Research Grants on Reducing Inequality Research Grants on Improving the Use of Research Evidence William T. Grant Scholars Program Institutional Challenge Grant Youth Service Capacity-Building Grants Youth Service Improvement Grants Improving the Use of Research Evidence Research-Practice Partnerships Resource Site Optimal Design with Empirical Information (OD+) © 2026 William T. Grant Foundation

-Based on current listing details, eligibility includes: Youth-serving community-based nonprofit organizations physically located in any of the five boroughs of New York City.
-Organizations must serve youth ages 5 to 25 and have an operating budget between $250,000 and $5 million.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Youth-serving community-based nonprofit organizations physically located in any of the five boroughs of New York City whose staff have direct programmatic contact with youth ages 5-25 at the point of service.
+Must have own 501(c)(3) tax-exemption.
+Confirm the full requirements in the official notice before applying.